The Thibaults: Plot summary

 Daniel's younger sister Jenny falls seriously ill and Thérèse, their mother, goes looking for her errant husband Jérôme, to discover that his list of conquests now includes her cousin Noémie.
 Antoine visits the de Fontanin apartment and regretfully concludes that Jenny is beyond medical help, but the girl recovers after the intervention of James, a Christian Science faith healer.

 In Marseille and unable to find a ship that will accept them, Jacques and Daniel are separated.
-Daniel is taken in by an prostitute without a client, who initiates him, while Jacques finds shelter under a tarpaulin on the docks.
+Daniel is taken in by a prostitute without a client, who initiates him, while Jacques finds shelter under a tarpaulin on the docks.
 Reunited in the morning, they decide to walk to Toulon, hoping to find a ship there.
 When they stop for the night at an isolated inn, the proprietress alerts the police.
 Antoine brings the boys back to Paris, where Thérèse immediately forgives Daniel, but not her husband who appears to want to return.
 The future of Jacques remains uncertain, however: he will not ask forgiveness from his father and no longer trusts his brother.
 Confined to his room, he manages to smuggle a note to Daniel assuring him of his devotion.